-The Economic Mobility Action Network, launched in Spring 2020, is specifically focused on improving the economic circumstances of low-income families and addressing racial disparities.
-This work is critically important now as people from coast to coast experience reduced incomes, job loss and financial anxiety.
-Community foundations — with their local knowledge and relationships, independence, philanthropic assets, and public charity status — are uniquely positioned to help.
+Launched in Spring 2020, the Network specifically focused on improving the economic circumstances of low-income families and addressing racial disparities.
+This work was critically important as people from coast to coast experience reduced incomes, job loss and financial anxiety as the result of COVID-19.

 About the Economic Mobility Action Network

-The Economic Mobility Action Network is a pilot community foundation issue network managed by CFLeads and funded by the Bill & Melinda Gates Foundation with additional support from the Charles Stewart Mott Foundation.
+The first cohort of the Economic Mobility Action Network was managed by CFLeads and funded by the Bill & Melinda Gates Foundation with additional support from the Charles Stewart Mott Foundation.

-The Network, which is comprised of six community foundation teams that include board members, CEOs, senior staff and community partners, will work together over two years to better understand the key elements of economic mobility, build their community leadership capacity, identify and implement solutions, and support learning and action of the other participants and the community foundation field.
+The Network, comprised of six community foundation teams that include board members, CEOs, senior staff and community partners, worked together over two years to better understand the key elements of economic mobility, build their community leadership capacity, identify and implement solutions, and support learning and action of the other participants and the community foundation field.